 There are thee discussion groups:

 Men of Character: This organization consists of 20+ young HLLC Scholars and more.
 These men gather every other Wednesday to talk about personal and professional relationships and how to better them.
 They also discuss struggles they currently face in their everyday lives and they help each other out by giving each other advice.
-They sought to have a safe space where they don’t have to worry about judgment.
+They seek to have a safe space where they don’t have to worry about judgment.
 This space is for them to simply support each other and be comfortable being themselves.
+Check out their promotional video.

 Women of Color: This organization is a collective group of students that gather to talk about personal, professional relationships, struggles and obstacles faced in their everyday lives and how to better them.
 This group is a safe space without judgement, but with the benefits of peer advice and support.